JetBrains/kotlin/LIBRARIES.md

 ## Kotlin compiler specifics

-To produce a library with Kotlin/Native compiler use `-produce library` or `-p library` flag.
+To produce a library with the Kotlin/Native compiler use the `-produce library` or `-p library` flag.
 For example:

     $ kotlinc foo.kt -p library -o bar

-the above command will produce a `bar.klib` with compiled contents of `foo.kt`.
+the above command will produce a `bar.klib` with the compiled contents of `foo.kt`.

-To link a library use `-library <name>` or `-l <name>` flag.
+To link to a library use the `-library <name>` or `-l <name>` flag.
 For example:

     $ kotlinc qux.kt -l bar

-the above command will produce `program.kexe` out of `qux.kt` and `bar.klib`
+the above command will produce a `program.kexe` out of `qux.kt` and `bar.klib`

 ## cinterop tool specifics

 The **cinterop** tool produces `.klib` wrappers for native libraries as its main output.
-For example using the simple `stdio.def` native library definition file provided in your Kotlin/Native distribution
+For example, using the simple `stdio.def` native library definition file provided in your Kotlin/Native distribution

     $ cinterop -def  ./samples/csvparser/src/main/c_interop/stdio.def  -o stdio

-we obtain `stdio.klib`.
+we will obtain `stdio.klib`.

 ## klib utility

-The **klib** library management utility allows one to inspect and install the libraries.
+The **klib** library management utility allows you to inspect and install the libraries.

 The following commands are available.